 This is something that is part of the sales process as opposed to post-sale but we highly recommend you to do so because it can really prevent buyer’s remorse.

-Basically, if your client has a clear idea of the majority of his options available, they will know that when they sign on the dotted line, that they are doing so, eyes-wide-open, and had the pick of the cherry.
+Basically, if your client has a clear idea of the majority of their options available, they will know that when they sign on the dotted line, that they are doing so, eyes-wide-open, and had the pick of the cherry.

 It works a little bit like comparing prices and discounts while shopping online.
 Just that, you are doing this on behalf of the client!